XiaoSanchez/Java_Tool-Contact/README.md

 ## Tests

-To run tests, run the following command
+To run tests, run the following command, run with the IntelliJ IDEA makes it easier, test command needs to be modified inorder to use

 ```bash
 /usr/bin/env /Library/Internet\ Plug-Ins/JavaAppletPlugin.plugin/Contents/Home/bin/java -cp /Users/[Username]/Library/Application\ Suppo